Terms and conditions Business – January 1, 2024

 Business reg.no.
 41933844

-Winsløw is a limited partnership company owned by attorneys.
+Winsløw is a limited partnership owned by lawyers.

-When we receive a request for assistance, we prepare a written description of the scope of work to the client with information about the guidelines of the calculation of the fee and, if possible, an estimate of the fee.
+When we receive a request for assistance, we prepare a written description of the scope of work to the client with information about the guidelines of the calculation of our fee and, if possible, an estimate of our fee.

 In cases that are not extensive, continuous client relationship, cases where the client has clearly described the assignment and in case of urgent assignments, we can waive the assignment confirmation.